Ash4669/Chase-The-Ace/README.md

 - Saying you're the dealer when you are.
 - Selection for how many lives you want.
 - Displaying whos go it is on player list.
+- Add message and redirect for those trying to join a game that doesn't exist from the URL.
 - Maybe change display to have it across the top and display the current player for all players to see.
 - Display start new round button and dealer icon above name which moves after finishing the previous round.
 - Add rotating effect on card and display back of card, at 90 degrees, delete and create actual card and rotate rest of 180.
 Also add a sound effect in when the card reaches 90 degrees.